Friday, November 8, 2019¶

 We should start by reviewing the available user_types in Noi.
 They should be named e.g. “Customer”, “Contributor”, “Trusted Worker”, “Site manager”.
 A customer sees their own contact data but no other customers.
 A contributor should not see any customer data and should not have permission to delete any valuable data.
 A trusted worker can see all customers, triage tickets, see overviews, write service reports, … and a site manager can additionally create system users.

 It is possible that we will get yet another volunteer contributor for Lino: Khaled from Tunisia.

-I asked him to work through The lino-book package and reviewed it at this occasion, adding a general paragraph:
+I asked him to work through Developer Guide and reviewed it at this occasion, adding a general paragraph: